 Liberation Day 2018 and 2019

-Liberation Day in Bulgaria is celebrated across the country on 3 March each year.
-It is in recognition of the 1878 freedom from Ottoman rule.
+Liberation Day in Bulgaria is celebrated across the country on 3 March each year to remember the day in 1878 when the nation achieved freedom from Ottoman rule.

 |2018||3 Mar||Sat||Liberation Day|